-As a result of rising sea levels, Lowcountry property owners are witnessing more frequent ﬂooding and signiﬁcant storm events.
+As a result of rising sea levels, Lowcountry property owners witness more frequent ﬂooding and signiﬁcant storm events.
 What follows is soil saturation compounded by saltwater infused groundwater.
 Salt crystallization, humidity, evaporation of ground and surface water, air temperatures & ﬂow, and capillary action all play sinister roles in the situation.
-There are a plethora of exacerbating factors to consider; site drainage, water run-oﬀ from roofs, roof gutters, and other impervious features.
-Additional factors are yard irrigation, proximity to bodies of saltwater, proximity to storm drains, HVAC issues (both in the crawlspace and inside the structure).
+Many exacerbating factors consider; site drainage, water run-oﬀ from roofs, roof gutters, and other impervious features.
+Additional factors are yard irrigation, proximity to saltwater bodies, proximity to storm drains, and HVAC issues (both in the crawlspace and inside the structure).
 Conditions inside the building envelope often exacerbate the problem.
-A fact that some people don’t consider is that all-natural water contains some amount of salt.
+The fact that some people don’t consider is that all-natural water contains some amount of salt.

 “It is actually a pretty creepy sight to behold,” Loy says.
 “I have personally witnessed degradation so advanced that it compromised the structural stability of buildings.”

 “What’s the point in making repairs only to have to deal with more repairs later

 on?”
 Loy says.
 “Making repairs for the long term is a better strategy and investment for your money.”